networktocode/netutils/docs/dev/dev_environment.md

 The development environment can be used in two ways:

-1. `Recommended` All services are spun up using Docker and a local mount so you can develop locally, but netutils is spun up within the Docker container.
+1. `Recommended` All services are spun up using Docker and a local mount so you can develop locally, but Netutils is spun up within the Docker container.
 2. With a local poetry environment if you wish to develop outside of Docker.

 This is a quick reference guide if you're already familiar with the development environment provided, which you can read more about later in this document.